software-assignments-spring2021/spring-2019-instrument-exchange/README.md

 This project has yet to reach the stage of a minimum viable product.
 However, more detailed instructions to come on how to install the project on your local machine.
 To contribute to our project, kindly clone or fork a git repository on to begin.

 <h3>Prerequisites</h3>
-Before working on this project, ensure that Node.js, Passport, React, MongoDB as well as Mocha are executable on your local machine.
+Before working on this project, ensure that there is a **MongoDB instance** running on the local machine.

 Official links can be found here:
 - [Node.js](https://nodejs.org/en/download/) - Backend framework used